UnifiedID2/uid2-docs-preview/preview/docs/guides/integration-javascript-server-side.md

 ## Introduction

 This guide outlines the basic steps that you need to consider if you are building an integration without using an SDK.
-For example, you need to decide how to implement user login and logout, how to manage UID2 identity information and use it for targeted advertising, and how to refresh tokens, deal with missing identities, and handle user opt-outs.
+For example, you need to decide how to implement user authentication and data capture, how to manage UID2 identity information and use it for targeted advertising, and how to refresh tokens, deal with missing identities, and handle user opt-outs.

 For a workflow diagram, see [Integration Steps](#integration-steps).
 See also [FAQs](#faqs).